Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Renormalization

 In addition to the $\mu$-dependence we will also have renormalization scheme dependence in $V(x)$.
 However, physical observables \emph{must} be independent of the auxiliary scale $\mu$ and the particular renormalization scheme.
 For example, the computed potential differences yield identical results when calculated consistently in a single renormalization scheme:

 Here, the results of the Minimal Subtraction (MS) and the Modified Minimal Subtraction ($\msbar$) are identical for \emph{physical} quantities.

-However, if you mix renormalization schemes inconsistently you will obtain non-sensible results that \emph{are} dependent on the choice of scheme: \footnote{The reader is invited to verify that the computation of the electric field $\vec{E}(x)$ in a consistent renormalization scheme yields the previous results of Eq.~(\ref{eq:efield}). }
+However, if you mix renormalization schemes inconsistently you will obtain non-sensible results that \emph{are} dependent on the choice of scheme:\footnote{The reader is invited to verify that the computation of the electric field $\vec{E}(x)$ in a consistent renormalization scheme yields the previous results of Eq.~(\ref{eq:efield}), and an inconsistent application of the schemes does not. }